isabella232/livefyre.en/help/using/c-features-livefyre/filter-ugc-product-id.md

  {embed.el.onload(embed.getConfig());}});});</script>
 ```

-To tag a product, replace `<product 1>` in the `data-lf-attr-product` attribute with the desired product
+To tag a product, replace `<product 1>` in the `data-lf-attr-product` attribute with the desired product ID.
-ID.
 You can tag one product or more by adding additional comma-separated product IDs.
-Products must be
-contained within the top-level product folder or folders selected in Step 5.
+Products must be contained within the top-level product folder or folders selected in Step 5.
-| Filter UGC by product ID | 2

 The modified code segment would appear as:

 ```